 An up-to-date listing doesn’t just keep customers happy, it also helps your business rank higher on sites like Google.
 By routinely updating your listings with accurate information, you’ll build brand credibility and increase online visibility.

-Concentrate Efforts into Tier 1 & Industry-Specific Directories
+Focus Efforts on Tier 1 & Industry-Specific Directories

 Maintaining a NAPWCHD presence on your listings online is essential, however, you don’t need to spend all your time on smaller websites and citations.
 Whitespark’s recent 2020 Local Search Ranking Factors survey shows that today, citations only influence 7% of your rankings.
 Instead, focus on tier 1 directories such as Google, Facebook, Yelp, Bing, and Apple Maps.
 These directories are where your consumers are spending most of their time to form an opinion on which business they want to visit.